Penclawdd: The aftermath of the bomb

+In January 1987, Parliament finally confirmed what Penclawdd residents already knew.
+Their estuary was used for anthrax testing during the war.
+The records had been designated Top Secret until 1975.
+In 1987, with the public confirmation the bombing had happened, the records were downgraded to Restricted status.
+They weren't made public until 1999.

+At the time of the experiments, scientists believed that the tide had "effectively decontaminated" the entire area.
+The locals were not convinced.
+Mass cockle die-offs in the estuary in 2009 again reignited the debate about whether or not the area was contaminated with anthrax.
+Llanelli MP Nia Griffith again demanded answers from the Ministry of Defence, which repeated the same assurances.
+"There was no residual contamination of the site as it was washed by the incoming tide."

 Penclawdd RFC

 Penclawdd RFC, nicknamed the Donks, have a long history in rugby union.
 Penclawdd RFC officially formed in 1888, but rugby has been played in the village since the 1880 / 1881 season, the same year as the founding of the Welsh Rugby Union.
 In its formative years the club had no permanent pitch, but played on suitable available ground in various areas of the village.
 Haydn Tanner is one of the club's most famous players, playing for Wales and the British Lions in 1938.
 Willie Davies, another famous Penclawdd Welsh rugby union international went North and played rugby league for Bradford Northern in the 1930s and 1940s.
 He won the Lance Todd Trophy for the out standing player in the Challenge cup final at Wembley in 1947.
 He represented Great Britain at rugby league on the famous Indomitable's tour to Australia in 1946.

 The club is still thriving today, recently celebrating 125 years of rugby being played at Penclawdd and the first team is currently competing in the Division 2 South West league of the WRU, the 2nds in the Swansea and district league, and the Youth play in the osprey rugby trust leagues.